pypythoo/Why-different-planets-need-different-orbital-velocities-/README.md

 # planetary-orbital-velocity
-my 3rd task for today.
-One questions which revolves around is why planets near the sun orbits faster than rest even whit different mass. this is my research on the topic
+This project explores why planets closer to the Sun move faster in their orbits compared to planets farther away.

+It is based on fundamental concepts of orbital mechanics, gravitational force, and Kepler’s laws of planetary motion.

+The objective of this mini research project is to understand how orbital velocity depends on distance from the Sun and gravitational influence.